 Three separate public buildings are supplied by a central oil boiler, which is situated in one of these.
 Two of the buildings were constructed in the mid 1990s and one in the late 1960s.
-The heated gross floor space accounts for some 4,400 m2.
-The necessary refurbishment of the older building, the bad room comfort of one of the oth-
+The heated gross floor space accounts for some 4,400 m.
+The necessary refurbishment of the older building, the bad room comfort of one of the other buildings and troubles with the control of the heating system were the aspects for this EPC-project combined with ESC measures.